nopal-fz/Cat-Expression-Classification/README.md

 # Cat Expression Classifier

 This repository contains the implementation and deployment of a machine learning model that classifies cat expressions into multiple categories.
-The model leverages a pre-trained MobileNetV2 architecture with fine-tuning for enhanced accuracy and is deployed using Streamlit for a user-friendly web interface.
+The model leverages a pre-trained MobileNetV2 architecture with fine-tuning for enhanced accuracy and is deployed using Streamlit for a user-friendly web interface. for the .ipynb file there is a deep-learning-projects repository

 ---